promptfoo/promptfoo/site/docs/red-team/plugins/custom.md

 # Custom Plugin

-The Custom Plugin allows you to define your own red teaming plugin with custom generator and grader logic.
-This flexibility enables you to create specialized tests tailored to your specific AI system and security requirements.
+The Custom Plugin allows you to define your own red teaming plugin with custom generator and grader logic to create specialized tests tailored to your specific AI system and security requirements.

-## Purpose

-The Custom Plugin helps to:

-1. Create specialized red teaming scenarios not covered by existing plugins.
-2. Implement organization-specific security and compliance checks.
-3. Tailor the testing process to unique use cases or industry requirements.

 ## Configuration